Timilehin3/dunnis-haven/README.md

 NB ; THIS IS A DEMO JEWELRY WEBSITE

-# Dunnis Haven Jewelry Website
+# Sparkling Gems Jewelry Website

 A beautiful, elegant, modern responsive jewelry website.